-English Language Learners classes are designed for people who speak, write, and read best in their native language and desire to learn and /or improve English language skills.
+English as a Second Language classes are designed for English Language Learners (ELL) who speak, write, and read best in their native language and desire to learn and /or improve English language skills.
 The classes are available to adults 17 years and older and focus on English for daily living and communication skills in the workplace.
 Classes and materials are student centered and communication based.
 Curriculum is designed to be flexible based on individual needs.
 Teachers provide opportunities not only to learn from an instructor, but also for students to work together and find strength in each other and their experiences.
 Students work independently and interactively in pairs and small groups.

 Have diverse language abilities

 Have a desire to learn

 Set definite educational goals

 Come from a variety of countries, cultures and social economic backgrounds